Hong Kong Braced for Unrest on China's National Day

 Earlier, chairman Avery Ng said that the party’s warehouse had been broken into and vandalized by a dozen men and that party members were being followed.

 Local media meanwhile reported that 6,000 police had been deployed in anticipation of citywide unrest.
 The city’s subway operator, which has come under sustained attacked by protesters who accuse it of colluding with police, shut 14 stations.
-Many shopping malls also brought down their shutters and major office buildings took precautions against vandalism and criminal damage.
+More than two dozen shopping malls also brought down their shutters and major office buildings took precautions against vandalism and criminal damage.

 Defiant pro-democracy lawmakers said they would lead a march through downtown Hong Kong in the afternoon, despite a police ban on the procession.